 I defended my dissertation just one day before leaving for my interview at Concordia.
-I had no idea what I was getting into coming up here!
+I had no idea what I was getting into coming up here.
 I even remember asking my now-colleagues in the philosophy department if it was OK to fly into Fargo … would someone be able to pick me up in the next town over?
-I had no sense of how close it was to Moorhead!
-And there were still patches of snow on the ground when I arrived … in APRIL!
+I had no sense of how close it was to Moorhead.
+And there were still patches of snow on the ground when I arrived … in APRIL.
 But as soon as I got a chance to visit with people here, interact with students, and walk around town, I knew I could find a home here.
-I’ve loved it all, even though I still need to invest in more warm clothes.
+I have loved it all, even though I still need to invest in more warm clothes.

 What do you teach at Concordia and what are your classes focused on?

 I teach courses that fall under the umbrella of social and political philosophy (environmental philosophies, theories of race, class, and gender, social justice issues), American Philosophy, and a course in global studies called Culture, Identity, and Dialogue.
 I find clear connections among all of these and love teaching these themes through different perspectives and with different kinds of resources.
 My classes are reading and discussion intensive, and I tend to frame classes from problem-oriented perspectives, starting from the problems themselves and then exploring philosophical tools with which to ameliorate those problems.

 What do you love about teaching at Concordia?
 What Concordia values do you appreciate?